meonkeys/shb/pelican/website/content/news/evergreen.md

 * We're working on a German translation 🇩🇪.
 ETA September.
 * I made a conscious effort to use zero exclamation marks in this post but believe me, I am _stoked_.

----

-I also emailed this to subscribers and [posted it on Gumroad](https://meonkeys.gumroad.com/p/steadfast-self-hosting-evergreen).